On notions of compactness, object classifiers and weak Tarski universes: Introduction

 As a prerequisite for the proof we are giving, in Section~\ref{sectransferskeleton} we show that up to DK-equivalence every simplicial category can be replaced by the localization of a well founded poset as already observed by Shulman in \cite{shulmannote}.
-This allows us to replace simplicial presheaf categories over arbitrary small simplicial categories $\mathbf{C}$ by simplicial presheaf categories over well founded posets $I$.
-In Section~\ref{secsmallvscompact}, we will use that such model categories come equipped with a theory of minimal fibrations that will allow us to present relative $\kappa$-compact maps in their underlying quasi-category by $\kappa$-small fibrations.
-Those can be pushed forward to $\kappa$-small fibrations in our original presheaf category over $\mathbf{C}$ making use of Dugger's ideas on universal homotopy theories in \cite{duggerunivhtytheories}.
-The move to the injective model structure then follows by Shulman's recent observation (\cite[8]{shulmanuniverses}) that the cobar construction on presheaf categories takes projective fibrations to injective ones.

-In Section~\ref{secuniverses} we explain the relevance of this result for the semantics of Homotopy Type Theory in Higher Topos Theory, as Theorem~\ref{thmcmptinj} is necessary to translate Tarski universes in the syntax to object classifiers in a higher topos (when using the common semantics via type theoretic model categories given in \cite[4]{shulmaninv}).
+This allows us to replace simplicial presheaf categories over arbitrary small simplicial categories $\mathbf{C}$ by localizations of simplicial presheaf categories over well founded posets $I$.
+In Section~\ref{secsmallvscompact}, we will use that such model categories come equipped with a theory of minimal fibrations that will allow us to present relatively $\kappa$-compact maps in their underlying quasi-category by $\kappa$-small fibrations.
+Those can be pushed forward to $\kappa$-small projective fibrations in our original presheaf category over $\mathbf{C}$ making use of Dugger's ideas about universal homotopy theories in \cite{duggerunivhtytheories}.
+The move to the injective model structure then follows by Shulman's recent observation (\cite[Section 8]{shulmanuniverses}) that the cobar construction on simplicial presheaf categories takes projective fibrations to injective ones.
+In Section~\ref{secuniverses} we explain the relevance of this result for the semantics of Homotopy Type Theory in higher topos theory, as Theorem~\ref{thmcmptinj} is necessary to translate Tarski universes in the syntax to object classifiers in an $\infty$-topos (when using the common semantics via type theoretic model categories given in \cite[Section 4]{shulmaninv}).